 What IT Fields and Markets are Available?

-Being such a new and constantly innovating area of study, information technology is always expanding its already copious variety of fields of study.
-Though vast, there are some fields that have become front runners for technical writers’ interests.
+IT writing is a new and constantly innovating area of study, and it is always expanding its already copious variety of fields of study.
+Though vast, some fields have become front runners for technical writers’ interests.

 These fields might include: